rvesse/stardog-docs/new/src/docs/admin.html.md

 name via `-n` option.
 Most of the following commands assume this case for ease of exposition.

+### Server Security

+See the [Security Chapter](../security) for information about Stardog's security system, secure deployment patterns, and more.

 ### Configuring Stardog Server

 **Note**: the properties described in this section control the behavior